tenfoldpaper/multipanda_ros2/README.md

 * Completely replicate the functionalities of `franka_hw`
     * <s>Implement joint limits interface (position, velocity, effort)</s> Joint limits are not really working in ros2_control; they need to be implemented at controller level.
     * <s>Adding different joint interfaces (joint {velocity, position}</s> and cartesian {<s>velocity</s>, pose})
-        * Added all joint-level control interfaces. <s>Switching between them leads to crash, since there is no exception handling yet.</s>
     * <s>Adding logic for switching to different joint interfaces</s>
 * <s>Adding error recovery services</s>
     * <s>franka_ros2 crashes right away if the E-stop is pressed or a controller exception occurs.</s>